 * ESL programs often contain English teachers of various countries.
 More often than not, they are from countries in which English is an official language along with whatever host country has brought them.
 Japan, South Korea, Vietnam, and other countries have such programs.

 * Many modern charity organisations such as Amnesty International and the Red Cross count as this, being huge teams of like-minded idealists from across the globe.

-* Professional sports teams can end up this way, especially in high-profile leagues whose sports have wide international following (notable examples include the EnglishPremierLeague, the UsefulNotes/NationalBasketballAssociation, and the UsefulNotes/NationalHockeyLeague).
+* Professional sports teams can end up this way, especially in high-profile leagues whose sports have wide international following (notable examples include the UsefulNotes/EnglishPremierLeague, the UsefulNotes/NationalBasketballAssociation, and the UsefulNotes/NationalHockeyLeague).
 Such teams are often the most well-known and richest in their leagues, as they can find and attract both overseas talent and fans.

 * The Thirty Years War was full of this.
 Basically every army throughout the whole war was mostly mercenaries of pretty much every variety of Christianity and from pretty much any place in Europe.
 Ironic considering that the war was justified as being about religion and at the end most of Europe had been involved in some way at some point (most of them indirectly) and thus pretty much every soldier in the war had at some point fought against "his country", "his religion" or both.
 Wallenstein, one of the best known generals of this (or indeed any) war fought for the Catholic side yet was a minor Bohemian Protestant nobleman before it all began.
 That neither kept him from going where money and power were, nor the emperor from ultimately "arranging" for his violent death, when Wallenstein had outlived his usefulness and was getting too powerful.

 * The 2016 summer Olympics will feature the debut of Team Refugee, for athletes displaced or expelled from their countries of origin.
 They will be selected by the IOC Executive Board, and compete under the Olympic flag.